staff0rd/documentation/getting-started/projections.md

 ![Creating a projection with the Event Store Admin UI](~/assets/getting-started-create-projection.png)

-And to use the HTTP or .NET API:
+To use the HTTP or .NET API, pass the projection JSON file as a parameter of your request, along with any other settings:

 ### [HTTP API](#tab/tabid-create-proj-bash)